hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 ## During ansible execution to update undercloud was observer a lock problem in ironic {#ansible}

-When performing the upgrade to HP Helion OpenStack 1.0.1 using the Ansible-based helper script, the Ironic service cannot be restarted because of a lock situation in Ironic. <!-- CORE 2043 -->
+When performing the upgrade to HP Helion OpenStack 1.0.1 using the Ansible-based helper script, the Ironic service cannot be restarted because of a lock situation in Ironic.
+The update process fails with no specific error message. <!-- CORE 2043 -->

-**Symptoms**

-* The update process fails.
+**Symptom**

-* A message similar to the following appears in the Ironic log:
+* A message similar to the following appears in the `ironic-api.log` file:

 		2014-10-23 23:03:51.302 31612 WARNING wsme.api [-] Client-side error: Node c241b0d5-abe1-4219-883c-e8dbaf1c5b35 is locked by host hLinux, please retry after the current operation is completed.
 		Traceback (most recent call last):

+	The file is located at: `/var/log/upstart/ironic-api.log`.
+Search for `locked by host hLinux`.

 ** Solution **